somnambulist-tech/data-service-skeleton/readme-ssl.md

 To install a revised cert stop all services and then force build the containers.

 This certificate will need adding to your Keychain in order to use it.
 It should be flagged as "trusted".
+Once added to the keychain, you will need to restart any browsers for them to see the new certificate.

 Only use this option in your dev environment!